kabilanmohanraj/Support-Ticket-Prioritization/Dataset/README.md

-The above dataset was sourced from the [Support Tickets Classification](https://github.com/karolzak/support-tickets-classification) project, a collaboration between Microsoft and  [Endava](https://www.endava.com/en).
+The above dataset is sourced from the [Support Tickets Classification](https://github.com/karolzak/support-tickets-classification) project, a collaboration between Microsoft and  [Endava](https://www.endava.com/en).